andysmith26/groupwheel/docs/domain_model.md

 ### 4.1 Preference (MVP — for analytics)

-Students may supply preferences that the grouping algorithm can consume.
+Students may supply group requests that the grouping algorithm can consume.
 In MVP preferences are supplied via CSV import alongside pool membership or via a simple upload format.

 - `id: string`
 - `programId: string`